thoughtworks/GilgaMesh/README.md

 NOTE: Installing gcc can take a long time (sometimes on the order of hours).
 It will appear to get stuck at "make bootstrap" step.
 Don't worry, be patient, it's just working hard in the background!

+At this point, if you are on MacOS, make sure that your version of gcc resides at `/usr/local/bin/gcc`.
+If it doesn't, you can create a symlink that resides at that location and points to your version of gcc.

-Then, to quickly setup the workspace, run:
+Then, to setup the workspace, run:
 ```
 ./setup.sh
 ```